Spec. Inv./State Det. II - IV, Fraud Div./Consumer Protect. Unit *Reposted (Updated)*

 Job Requirements

-3. Ability to prepare comprehensive investigative reports for review by a Deputy Attorney General for civil complaints.
+3. Ability to prepare comprehensive investigative reports for review by a Deputy Attorney General for civil and criminal complaints.

 9. Willingness to travel and attend various training opportunities as needed.